Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/grid_card.rst

  Notes:
   1. The origin is automatically calculated based on the lower bound.
-  2. Cylindrical grids include only x and z coordinates.
+  2. Cylindrical grids include only two values per line (for x and z) while spherical grids include only one.

 DXYZ (may not be used with BOUNDS)
  Specifies grid spacing of structured Cartesian grid (see examples below).